 Python in your browser

-If you don’t feel like installing Python, or you are unable to install it for whatever reason, I’ll offer an alternative too: you can use Python right from your browser; no installation necessary!
+If you don’t feel like installing Python, or you cannot install it for whatever reason, I’ll offer an alternative, too: you can use Python right from your browser; no installation necessary!

 Learn more

+This article is part of a free Python tutorial.
+You can browse the tutorial with the navigation buttons at the top and bottom of the article or use the navigation menu.
+Want to learn more?
 All the Python installation methods also install a tool called pip.
 Pip is used to install Python packages that don’t come with the default Python installation.
-Later on in this tutorial, we’ll extensively look at how to use Pip and some alternatives that have even more to offer, like Pipenv.
+Later in this course, we’ll look extensively at how to use Pip and some alternatives that have even more to offer, like Python Poetry and Pipenv.